British Design Classics Stamps

 The Mini Skirt, the Polypropylene Chair and the Anglepoise Lamp.

-In addition to the Mint Stamps, the Royal Mail also offer Stamp Cards, and a book, with commentary by design writer Jim Davis, something for serious collectors.
+In addition to the mint stamps, the Royal Mail also offer stamp cards, and a book, with commentary by design writer Jim Davis, something for serious collectors.
 If you’re feeling like one, order from the Royal Mail’s website and they will ship internationally, via Air Mail of course.